AmberELEC/website/docs/PortMaster.md

 * Nam - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Redneck Rampage - remove sudo, libatomic.so.1 & libogg.so.0 missing
 * Redneck Rampage 2 - remove sudo, libatomic.so.1 & libogg.so.0 missing
-* World War II GI - libatomic.so.1 & libogg.so.0 missing